San Diego and sunshine are practically synonymous.

 Perhaps the greatest part about San Diego, wherever you are, you don’t have to go far to enjoy the sunshine.
 However, there are several places that make it extra special.
 Here are four places to enjoy the San Diego sunshine.

-Whether you live in San Diego or are just visiting, a sunny afternoon at Seaport Village definitely needs to be on your to-do list.
+Whether you live in San Diego, backpacking San Diego or look for a luxurious vacation, a sunny afternoon at Seaport Village definitely needs to be on your to-do list.
 Located on the waterfront with the beautiful skyline in the background, it’s easy to spend hours exploring the interesting shops, eating local food, or simply basking in the sun.

 If you go at the right time in the afternoon, you will likely be treated to an outdoor performance.
 If you feel like branching out, the USS Midway Museum is a short walk down the road.
 Enjoying the sun on the deck of a retired aircraft carrier is an experience like nothing else.